Meet the Board

 Roseanne is passionate about the provision of sport to our local communities and believes WILSS has an important part to play in ensuring sport continues to be an integral component of our society.

-I am actively involved in providing training at professional levels.
-I have over 20 years’ involvement in various school associations and sports organisations with an emphasis on the treasurer/finance role.
-More recently, as a Wintec Council Member, I have been closely involved with the finance functions of Wintec, as the Chair of the Finance and Risk Committee.
+She is actively involved in providing training at professional levels.
+Ping has over 20 years’ involvement in various school associations and sports organisations with an emphasis on the treasurer/finance role.
+More recently, as a Wintec Council Member, she has been closely involved with the finance functions of Wintec, as the Chair of the Finance and Risk Committee.

-Growing up in Malaysia, I was able to experience the multi-culturalism that that epitomises Malaysia.
-As a result, apart from English, I speak Malay and a few Chinese dialects.
+Growing up in Malaysia, she was able to experience the multi-culturalism that that epitomises Malaysia.
+As a result, apart from English, she can speak Malay and a few Chinese dialects.